kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

   which priority doesn't match the priority of the workload object.
 - Introducing an admission to validate that if a pod is referencing a workload object, its `pod.Spec.PriorityClassName` equals `workload.Spec.PriorityClassName`.
-However, we allow creating pods before the workload object, and there don't see, to be an easy way to avoid races.
+However, we allow creating pods before the workload object, and there doesn't seem to be an easy way to avoid races.
 - Making `pod.Spec.PriorityClassName` and `pod.Spec.Priority` mutable fields and having a new workload controller responsible for reconciling these.
 However, that could introduce another divergence between the priority of pods and the priority defined in the PodTemplate in true